Now your app is tested and ready to be published so anyone can use it.

 This process usually takes around 5 minutes but it depends on your internet speed as it’s going to send your app bundle to Galaxy servers.

-Galaxy builds a new Docker image that contains your app bundle and then deploy containers using it, read more
+Galaxy builds a new Docker image that contains your app bundle and then deploys containers using it, read more

 You can check your logs on Galaxy, including the part that Galaxy is building your Docker image and deploying it.